feophan/tenguesta_ngoldorinwa/docs/app/taa.md

 !!! warning
 	Pluperfect QVS forms were made only from participles.
 The default assumption would be to discard it altogether like *habitual past* and *future*, as no form of *acáriéne* shape is attested.
 However, non-participle past future perfect is attested and ill conceived without its counterpart in the past stratum.

-To summarize the (non-)intraterminal items of Quenya and how they compare to English:
+To summarize the (non-)postterminal items of Quenya and how they compare to English:

 <table>
 	<tr>